alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ## 3. Label public alphas and betas

-If your alpha or beta service is publically available you should add an appropriate banner below the header,  explaining that the functionality and content might not be complete, like this:
+If your alpha or beta service is publicly available you should add an appropriate banner below the header,  explaining that the functionality and content might not be complete, like this:

 <div class="example">
   <img src="/service-manual/assets/images/header-footer/alpha-example.png" alt="An example of an alpha service header">